Sarah Ioannides: Music Director Positions

 From 2005 to 2011, Ioannides was music director of the El Paso Symphony Orchestra.
-During her tenure, she expanded the contemporary repertoire of the orchestra, directed and commissioned films for live orchestral multimedia performances.
+During her tenure, she expanded the contemporary repertoire of the orchestra and directed and commissioned films for live orchestral multimedia performances.

 Ioannides also became music director of the Spartanburg Philharmonic Orchestra in 2005, serving in that position until 2017.
-During her time there, she focused on expanding the orchestra's partnerships with local school and arts organizations, School of the Deaf and the Blind, Ballet Spartanburg, and Spartanburg Day School, and launched a new chamber music series featuring the orchestra's principal players as well as co-commissioning a new percussion concerto by Australien composer Sean O’Boyle for Evelyn Glennie.
+During her time there, she focused on expanding the orchestra's partnerships with local school and arts organizations, School of the Deaf and the Blind, Ballet Spartanburg, and Spartanburg Day School, and launched a new chamber music series featuring the orchestra's principal players as well as co-commissioning a new percussion concerto by Australian composer Sean O'Boyle for Evelyn Glennie.

-In 2014, Symphony Tacoma announced the appointment of Ioannides as its next music director, with an initial contract of 5 years that was later extended through the 2023-2024 season.
-She has expanded Symphony Tacoma's repertoire with more diverse composers and guest artists and led new artistic and educational endeavors in the community.
-During the 2020-21 season, Ioannides developed extensive digital content, including the production of Symphony Tacoma's Encore Series, a curated selection of online performances founded on work from her previous six seasons with the orchestra.
+In 2014, Symphony Tacoma announced the appointment of Ioannides as its next music director, the first female conductor to be named to the post, with an initial contract of 5 years.
+During the 2020–2021 season as a result of the COVID-19 pandemic, Ioannides developed extensive digital content, including the production of Symphony Tacoma's 'Encore Series', a curated selection of online performances founded on work from her previous six seasons with the orchestra.
+Following an initial contract extension through the 2023–2024 season, in February 2024, Symphony Tacoma announced a further extension of Ioannides' contract as music director through the 2028-2029 season.
+However, in March 2025, the orchestra announced that Ioannides is to conclude her tenure as music director of Symphony Tacoma at the close of the 2025-2026 season, two seasons earlier than the February 2024 announcement time.

 In 2018, Ioannides became the founding artistic director of the Cascade Conducting Institute, a week-long international masterclass held in partnership with Symphony Tacoma.
 Since 2016, she has coached conductors and led new music performances for the Curtis Institute of Music.

-Ioannides has conducted orchestras, festivals and opera around the world, including Bilbao Symphony Orchestra, Royal Philharmonic Orchestra, Tonkünstler, Orchestre Nationale de Lyon, Daejeon Philharmonic, Metamorphosis Festival, Perth Festival, National Symphony of Colombia, Cincinnati and Seattle Symphony.

 Advocacy

-Ioannides is an advocate for new music with a particular focus on collaborative projects and multimedia projects.
+Ioannides is an advocate for new music, with a particular focus on collaborative projects and multimedia projects.
 She has conducted over forty world premieres, including works by Stephen Paulus, Marie Samuelsson, Hannah Lash, Richard Danielpour, Dario Marianelli, and Claudio Constantini.

-In her work with orchestras around the world, she is a spokesperson for more diverse composers and guest artists as well as supporting emerging women and minority conductors in her role as coach and mentor.
+In her work with orchestras around the world, she is a spokesperson for more diverse composers and guest artists, as well as supporting emerging women and minority conductors in her role as coach and mentor.